Introduction

 - A study is a systematic attempt to test a claim

-- Evidence is what a study produces, and evidence varies in quality
+- Evidence is what a study produces, and varies in quality

 - Good scientific practice distinguishes between "this study found X" and "X is true"